T-ess/terezaburianova/README.md

 # Hi there, I'm Tereza
 `cybersec` `blockchains` `research` `development`

-This is my GitHub portfolio where you'll find a collection of my projects from research and coursework.
+I'm a cybersecurity graduate from VUT FIT.
+This is my GitHub portfolio where you'll find a collection of my projects.
 My main interests are in blockchain security, mainly Ethereum so far, although I am open to explore new directions.

 # Experience
 During the [cohort four](https://github.com/eth-protocol-fellows/cohort-four) of the Ethereum Protocol Fellowship, I worked on the implementation of Ephemery testnet in [Lighthouse](https://github.com/terezaburianova/lighthouse) and [reth](https://github.com/terezaburianova/reth).
 I also helped to review, finalize and polish the proposal and the tooling, becoming a co-author of [EIP-6916](https://eips.ethereum.org/EIPS/eip-6916).
 The project was [presented at Devconnect Istanbul](https://streameth.org/65a90bf27932ebe436ba9348/watch?session=65b8f8cca5b2d09b88ec0f02).